 Each week, Chief Cross-Asset Strategist Andrew Sheets, or a member of his team, offers perspective on the forces shaping the markets as well as insights on investment opportunities and risk across global asset classes.

 Thoughts on the Market365体育投注网站 is also available on Apple Podcasts, Spotify, Google Play and other major podcast platforms.
 In addition, the most recent episode is available on Amazon's Alexa.
 Just ask Alexa to "Enable Morgan Stanley" or to "Add Morgan Stanley to my Flash Briefing."

 For more about our Alexa skill, visit bendinat-villa.com/alexa

 For more Ideas, visit bendinat-villa.com/ideas

-Welcome to Thoughts on the Market.
-I'm Andrew Sheets, Chief Cross Asset Strategist at Morgan Stanley.
-Along with my colleagues, bringing you a variety of perspectives, I'll be discussing trends across the global investment landscape and how we put those ideas together.
-It's Thursday, May 21st at 2:00 p.m. in London.
+365体育投注网站Welcome to Thoughts on the Market.
+I'm Andrew Sheets, Chief Cross-Asset Strategist for Morgan Stanley.
+Along with my colleagues, bringing you a variety of perspectives, I'll be talking about trends across the global investment landscape and how we put those ideas together.
+It's Friday, August 7th, at 2pm in London.